sam-almighty/Activity-Tracker-with-LogDNA/data.md

 Consider the following information when you export log data:
 * You export a set of event entries.
 To define the set of data that you want to export, you can apply filter and searches.
 You can also specify the time range.
 * From the Web UI, when you export events, you get an email that is sent to your email address, with a link to a compressed file that includes the data.
 To get the data, you must click the link and download the compressed file.
 Notice that the link expires automatically after 12 hours.
-* When you export events programmatically, you can choose to send an email, or to write to the terminal or to stdout.
+* When you export events programmatically, you can choose to send an email, or to write to the terminal.
 * The compressed file that contains the data that you want to export is available for a maximum of 12 hours.
 * When you export data, you have a limit of lines that you can export in a request.
 You can specify to export older lines or newer lines in case you reach the limit in the time range that you specify for the export.